Should My Kid in College Stay on My Health Insurance Plan?

 If a student is forced off of other coverage due to a Qualifying Life Event, then they can enroll in the student health plan outside of the open enrollment/waiver period.
 For most qualifying events, the student must submit his or her late enrollment application within 30 days of the qualifying event.

 There is a lot to consider, and we are here to help.
 We’ve insured students for more than 25 years.
 Our Student Blue insurance plans provide quality care and meet the needs of thousands of students.
 Find out more about student insurance or individual and family plans.
-If you have questions, contact a local agent, or visit one of our retail locations, by email or by phone (1-800-324-4973).
+If you have questions, contact a local agent, or visit one of our retail locations, or give us a call.

 Let your child worry about tests, not health insurance.
 We’ve got that covered!